google/zetasql/docs/arrays.md

 You can find specific information from repeated fields.
 For example, the following query returns the fastest racer in an 800M race.

-<p class="note">This example does not involve flattening an array, but does
-represent a common way to get information from a repeated field.</p>
+Note: This example does not involve flattening an array, but does represent a common way to get information from a repeated field.

 **Example**